adamlove01/clickfunnels-webhooks-sendy-api/README.md

 **Migrations**
 The migration files are in the `/database/migrations` folder.
 They create tables in your existing database.

-`cd clickfunnels-webhooks-and-sendy-api`
+`cd clickfunnels-webhooks-sendy-api`
 `knex migrate:latest --knexfile knexfile.cjs`

 **Seeds**
 The seed files are in the `/databse/seeds` folder.
 They add data to your tables.

-`cd clickfunnels-webhooks-and-sendy-api`
+`cd clickfunnels-webhooks-sendy-api`
 `knex seed:run --knexfile knexfile.cjs`

 ## Start up the local server with hot reload

-`cd clickfunnels-webhooks-and-sendy-api`
+`cd clickfunnels-webhooks-sendy-api`
 `npm run dev`

 When you see